evanshortiss/tstate-machine/README.md

   Green = 'Green'
 };

-// Properties of the TrafficLightStateMachine.
-These can be automatically
-// updated as part of state transitions, or inherited from previous states type TrafficLightProperties = IStateDeclaration<TrafficLightStateMachine>;
+// Properties of the TrafficLightStateMachine type TrafficLightProps = {
+  safe: boolean
+  message: string
+}
+// Can be used to represent partial state changes type PartialTrafficLightProps = PartialProperties<TrafficLightProps>

 // A union type that defines valid states for the machine type TrafficLightStates = Colours.Red|Colours.Orange|Colours.Green

-class TrafficLightStateMachine extends StateMachine<TrafficLightProperties, TrafficLightStates> {
+class TrafficLightStateMachine extends StateMachine<TrafficLightProps, TrafficLightStates> {
-  message: string
-  safe: boolean

   /**
    * Define the Red state:
    *  - Inherits the initial properties (passed in constructor)